ETC-A/etca-spec/base-isa.md

 ## Jump Instructions

 Here the first byte has the format `10 0 D CCCC` where `D` fills the high byte of the displacement. `CCCC` is the condition to check.
 The second byte is a single 8bit immediate representing the low byte of the displacement.
-This combined 9 bit displacemnt (sign extended to 16 bits) is added to the base address of the current instruction and stored in the program counter.
+This combined 9 bit displacement (sign extended to 16 bits) is added to the base address of the current instruction and stored in the program counter.

 ### Conditions